vohaha/game1_simple/README.md

 ## 1. Purpose

 This document provides a strategic overview of the domain architecture for **Game1**, grounded in the principles of **Domain-Driven Design (DDD)**.
 It defines the core domain, outlines bounded contexts, maps their relationships, and clarifies the strategic roles of each context.
-The goal is to improve shared understanding across development, design, and strategic planning.
+The goal is to improve shared understanding across development, design, and strategic planning, and to enable safe, incremental evolution.

 ---